cabreraam/dibs_opencl/ebcdic_txt_ocl/README.md

 ## Execution Instructions:

+To execute any version of the application, navigate to the [src](./src) directory.

 This code takes the following inputs from the command line:
 ```
 -i 	'i'nput file (in its entirety, e.g., bigsonnets000.txt)